 - 8.04 Disclosure of Account Information We may use agents and/or subcontractors to assist in administering your IRA.
-We may release nonpublic personal information regarding your IRA to such providers as necessary to provide the products and services made available under this agreement, and to evaluate our business operations and analyze potential product, service, or process improvements. - 8.05 Service Fees - We have the right to charge an annual service fee or other designated fees (e.g., a transfer, rollover, or termination fee) for maintaining your IRA.
+We may release nonpublic personal information regarding your IRA to such providers as necessary to provide the products and services made available under this agreement, and to evaluate our business operations and analyze potential product, service, or process improvements. - 8.05 Service Fees We have the right to charge an annual service fee or other designated fees (e.g., a transfer, rollover, or termination fee) for maintaining your IRA.
 In addition, we have the right to be reimbursed for all reasonable expenses, including legal expenses, we incur in connection with the administration of your IRA.
 We may charge you separately for any fees or expenses, or we may deduct the amount of the fees or expenses from the assets in your IRA at our discretion.
-We reserve the right to charge any additional fee upon 30 days notice to you that the fee will be effective.
-You agree that fees such as subtransfer agent fees, shareholder servicing fees and/or commissions may be paid to us by third parties for assistance in performing certain transactions with respect to this IRA.
-In addition, you understand and agree that certain of our affiliates may receive investment advisory fees or other servicing fees from investments made by you, including investments made in certain mutual funds and money market funds.
+We reserve the right to charge any additional fee after giving you 30 days' notice.
+Fees such as subtransfer agent fees or commissions may be paid to us by third parties for assistance in performing certain transactions with respect to this IRA.